tananaev/adblib/README.md

 Disconnect USB cable before trying to connect using the library.
 Some phones have problems handling TCP connection when they are connected via USB as well.

-More info about Android remote debugging can be found on the official[Android developer website](https://developer.android.com/studio/command-line/adb.html#wireless).
+More info about Android remote debugging can be found on the official [Android developer website](https://developer.android.com/studio/command-line/adb.html#wireless).

 Sample library usage example:
 ```java